Driving Through a Herd of North American Bison in Theodore Roosevelt National Park

 On our recent visit to North Dakota’s southwest corner, we spent some time in Theodore Roosevelt National Park in Medora, and we were reminded of the magic of the Badlands.

 For anyone who lives in eastern North Dakota in the flat lands which were once the bottom of glacial Lake Agassiz, it’s easy to forget that North Dakota is not entirely flat.
-As Terry and I entered the badlands and caught our first look at Painted Canyon from the highway, we were literally bouncing up and down with excitement in the car.
-We couldn’t wait to photograph the beautiful topography.
-The beautiful scenery however, is something we’ll get to with a photo gallery shortly.
+As Terry and I entered the Badlands and caught our first look at Painted Canyon from the highway, we were literally bouncing up and down with excitement in the car.
+We couldn’t wait to photograph the beautiful topography — gallery here.

 Royalty free music by Incompetech.com